OE4T/tegra-boot-tools/README.md

 ## Dependencies
 This package depends on systemd, libz, and [tegra-eeprom-tool](https://github.com/OE4T/tegra-eeprom-tool).

+For tegra210-based platforms, a configuration file enumerating the boot partitions, with offsets and sizes, is expected at runtime.
+This file should be generated from the flash layout XML file for the target.

 # License
 Distributed under license.
 See the [LICENSE](LICENSE) file for details.